easyscience/EasyCrystallography/docs/src/components/spacegroup.rst

 IT Number
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 The number as assigned in International Tables for Crystallography Vol. A, specifying the proper affine class  of space groups
 (crystallographic space-group type) to which the space group belongs.
 This number defines the space-group type but not the coordinate system in which it is expressed.
-The method :meth:`easyCrystallography.Components.SpaceGroup.SpaceGroup.from_int_number` is used for generation.
+The method :meth:`easycrystallography.Components.SpaceGroup.SpaceGroup.from_int_number` is used for generation.

 .. code-block:: python

-     from easyCrystallography.Components.SpaceGroup import SpaceGroup
+     from easycrystallography.Components.SpaceGroup import SpaceGroup
      # Create a spacegroup from the IT number
      IT_number = 64
      spacegroup = SpaceGroup.from_int_number(IT_number)